The $e$-vector of a simplicial complex: The -vector and Property E

-Corollary 1 provides a plethora of examples of complexes satisfying Property E. For example, it follows that if $\Delta$ is a simplicial polytope or is a triangulation of your favorite odd-dimensional manifold, then $\Delta$ has Property E. The following example completely characterizes $1$-dimensional complexes with Property E, and shows that the converse of each of the parts of the above corollary is false. \\ \textbf{Example:} Suppose that $\Delta$ is $1$-dimensional and connected.
+The following example completely characterizes $1$-dimensional complexes with Property E. It also provides non-Eulerian examples satisfying Property E, thus showing that the converse of Theorem 5 is false. \\ \textbf{Example:} Suppose that $\Delta$ is $1$-dimensional and connected.
 Then $e_0=-\chi(\Delta)=1-f_0+f_1$, $e_1=f_0-2f_1$ and $e_2=f_1$.
 If $\Delta$ has weak Property E, then it follows that $e_1=-f_0$, and therefore $f_0=f_1$.
 This means that $\chi(\Delta)=-1$, and hence $\tilde{\chi}(\Delta)=0$.
 So for $1$-dimensional $\Delta$, Property E and weak Property E are equivalent.

 If $\tilde{\chi}(\Delta)=0$, then it is homotopic to a cycle.
 Any such $\Delta$ looks like a cycle with trees attached to its vertices, which clearly satisfies $f_0=f_1$.
 It follows that a connected $1$-dimensional $\Delta$ satisfies Property E if and only if it is a cycle with trees emanating from its vertices.